 Class Behavior defines the basic method for compiling a new method for a class and adding the method to the class's method dictionary.
-The programming environments available with GemStone Smalltalk provide much more convenient facilities for run-of-the-mill compilation jobs, so you'll probably never need to use this method.
-It's provided mainly for sophisticated programmers who want to build a custom programming environment, or those who need to generate GemStone Smalltalk methods automatically.
+The programming environments available with GemStone Smalltalk provide much more convenient facilities for most compilation jobs, so you may never need to use this method.
+It's useful for programmers who want to build a custom programming environment, or those who need to generate GemStone Smalltalk methods automatically.